Goodbye

 4 min

-PalmLa Fúmiga will put an end to its career in October 2026 with the final concerts, on October 17 in Barcelona and October 24 in Valencia.
+PalmLa Fúmiga will put an end to its career in October 2026 with its final concerts, on October 17 in Barcelona and October 24 in Valencia.
 In Mallorca, those from Alzira will say goodbye earlier, on May 29 as part of the Tribufest festival, in Felanitx.
-The band, born in Alzira in 2012, is retiring after more than a decade in which it has traveled hundreds of stages, filled dozens of venues, and garnered millions of plays on digital platforms.
-From its origins linked to the Societat Musical d’Alzira, La Fúmiga has brought the energy of street bands and orchestras to the stage, fused with urban and festive sounds.
+The band, born in Alzira in 2012, is retiring after more than a decade in which it has performed on hundreds of stages, filled dozens of venues, and garnered millions of streams on digital platforms.
+From its origins linked to the Societat Musical d’Alzira, La Fúmiga has brought the energy of charangas and bands to the stage, fused with urban and festive sounds.
 We speak with its vocalist, Artur Martínez.

 — Yes, we needed to say goodbye to Mallorca.
 Since the first album, we have always come at least once.
 We would have liked to be there more often, but sometimes the context made it complicated.
 When the Tribu Fest of Felanitx appeared, it seemed like the perfect opportunity: it's a very beautiful proposal and we are very excited to be able to say goodbye and thank the public from here.

-Why have they decided to end the project?
+Why have you decided to end the project?

 — It is a decision that has been a long time coming.
-Although the group is in a very good moment, above all we are friends, and that has weighed more than anything else.
-Years ago we decided to set a kind of expiration date so we could return to our lives and avoid burnout.
-We wanted everything to be a beautiful story, without reaching physical or mental fatigue.
+Even though the group is in a very good moment, above all else we are friends, and that has weighed more than anything else.
+Years ago we decided to set a kind of expiration date to be able to return to our lives and avoid burnout.
+We wanted it all to be a beautiful story, without reaching physical or mental exhaustion.

 Does it also have to do with the relationship you have with music as a job?

 — Yes.
-It has always commanded our respect to turn music into our sole profession.
-We juggled the band with other jobs for years.
-It was tough, but it gave us a lot of freedom and peace of mind, because we knew we were making music because we wanted to, not out of necessity.
+It has always given us respect to make music our only job.
+We have juggled the band with other jobs for years.
+It has been hard, but it has given us a lot of freedom and peace of mind, because we knew we were making music because we wanted to, not out of necessity.

-— We could never have imagined it.
+— We never would have imagined it.
 We just wanted to be a brass band, and everything that has come since has been a surprise.
-We've been improvising, and often, we haven't had time to process what was happening to us.
+We've been improvising and, often, we haven't had time to process what was happening to us.
 This farewell tour is allowing us to experience it more calmly, and we are happy, excited, and also a little nostalgic.

 Would you say that everyone is capable of recording an album or having a band?